gwendal-lv/preset-gen-vae/docs/index.markdown

     </table>
 </div>

-<sup>*</sup> <small>Some inferred presets were out of tune, hence their pitch has been manually adjusted to allow for fair comparisons.
+<sup>*</sup> <small>Some inferred presets were out of tune hence their pitch has been manually adjusted to allow for fair comparisons.
 The 'master tune' Dexed control, which was set to 50% during training, was used after preset inference.
 This step could be automated using pitch estimation models such as CREPE[^2] on inferred audio samples.</small>

 ---
-# Dynamic parameters

-TODO description
+# Learning presets from multiple notes

+Most synthesizers provide parameters which modulate sound depending on the intensity and pitch of played notes.
+The paper introduces a convolutional structure for learning these parameters from multi-channel (multiple notes) spectrogram inputs.

+The example below shows:
+- an original preset from the test set
+- a preset inferred by a model trained on single-note input data
+- a preset inferred by a model trained on multiple-note input data, which has better learned how the sound should be modulated depending on note intensity

 <div class="figure">
     <table>